-When you buy a home, there are tax deduction benefits.
-These include mortgage interest and points you paid to receive a lower interest rate.
+When you buy a home, there may be tax deduction benefits.
+These include possible mortgage interest and points you paid to receive a lower interest rate.
 It is also possible to deduct the property tax you paid during the year as well as any mortgage insurance premiums required if you didn’t make a large down payment.
 First-time homebuyers may be able to receive credits that can increase your tax refund.

 IRS Form 1098 reports the amount of mortgage interest you paid during the year.
 It includes regular mortgage interest as well as any points you paid, refunds you received from paying too much interest and mortgage insurance premiums you paid.
 This document is typically sent to you by your mortgage servicer.

 Property Tax Statement